iluwatar/java-design-patterns/marker-interface/README.md

 ## Intent of Marker Interface Design Pattern

-The Marker Interface pattern is used to convey metadata about a class in a type-safe manner.
+The Marker Interface pattern in Java is used to convey metadata about a class in a type-safe manner.
 Interfaces in Java that have no method declarations are known as marker interfaces.
 They are used to indicate that a class implementing such an interface possesses some special behavior or capability.

 ## Detailed Explanation of Marker Interface Pattern with Real-World Examples

 Real-world example

-> Consider a scenario in a library system where certain books are rare and need special handling procedures, such as restricted check-outs or specific storage conditions.
+> Consider a scenario in a Java library system where certain books are rare and need special handling procedures, such as restricted check-outs or specific storage conditions.
 Analogous to the Marker Interface pattern, we could have a marker interface called `RareBook`.
 Books in the library catalog that implement this interface are flagged as requiring special treatment but don't necessarily have different methods from other books.
 >
 > When a library staff member processes transactions or handles storage, the system checks if a book implements the `RareBook` interface.
 If it does, the system automatically enforces rules like "Do not allow check-outs for more than three days" or "Store in a temperature-controlled environment."
 This use of the marker interface effectively communicates special requirements without altering how books are generally managed, serving simply as a marker for special conditions.

 In plain words

-> The Marker Interface design pattern uses empty interfaces to signal or define certain properties and behaviors of objects in a type-safe way, without requiring specific method implementations.
+> The Marker Interface design pattern in Java uses empty interfaces to signal or define certain properties and behaviors of objects in a type-safe way, without requiring specific method implementations.

 Wikipedia says